chrisragasa/OTP/README.md

 ### p4gradingscript

 This is the grading script ran against the program to make sure that it meets all requirements.
-The syantax for `p4gradingscript` is:
+The syntax for `p4gradingscript` is:

 ```bash
 $ ./p4gradingscript PORT1 PORT2 > mytestresults 2>&1